warbe-maker/VBA-Component-Management/README.md

     mCompManClient.CompManService mCompManClient.SRVC_EXPORT_CHANGED, HOSTED_RAWS
 End Sub
 ```
-3. Make sure the Workbook (its dedicated folder respectively) resides in the configured [_Serviced Development and Test Folder_](#basic-folders-configuration) and is opened from there.

 #### Enabling the _Update_ service
+The _Update_ service is performed whenever the Workbook is opened from within the configured [_Serviced Development and Test Folder_](#configuration) folder and all the [preconditions](#serviced-or-not-serviced) are meet.
 1. Download and import the _[mCompManClient.bas][3]_ which serves as the link to the CompMan services.
-2. In the Workbook module copy the following:
+2. Into the Workbook module copy the following:
 ```vb
 Private Sub Workbook_Open()
     '~~ The below statement has no effect unless this (the Workbook serviced by CompMan)